What Do Dryer Sheets Do? Plus 14 Uses You Never Knew About

 Get Reader’s Digest’s Read Up newsletter for more cleaning tips, tech, travel, humor and fun facts all week long.

 The primary purpose of dryer sheets is to reduce static, which builds up inside your dryer as your clothes tumble dry.
 But these little sheets (usually made of a polyester material) do more than that.
 Other dryer sheet uses include giving garments a soft feel and fresh scent.
 That’s thanks to the fabric softeners, lubricants and fragrances that cover each sheet.

 How do dryer sheets work, and what are they used for?

-The short answer: Heated dryer settings warm the fabric softener that coats a dryer sheet.
-Once it heats up, it is transferred to your clothes, leaving them softer, more fragrant, and static-free.
+How do dryer sheets work?
+Here’s the short answer: Heated dryer settings warm the fabric softener that coats a dryer sheet.
+Once it heats up, it is transferred to your clothes, leaving them softer, more fragrant and static-free.

 Of course, the longer answer to “How do dryer sheets work?” is a lot more scientific.
 As you dry your clothes, heat and friction create static electricity, an imbalance of positive and negative charges.
 Dryer sheets—which are coated in positively charged lubricants—balance out the electric charges that build up inside your dryer and on your clothing during the process.
 The result: Your clothing and dryer are static-free.

 Are they bad for your dryer or you?

 No, dryer sheets are not inherently bad for your dryer, but they can leave behind a residue that, when left uncleaned, can build up and reduce your dryer’s efficiency (just like laundry detergent can).

 If the lubricants and fabric softeners found on dryer sheets collect on your dryer lint filter and clog it, your clothes may dry more slowly.
 In extreme cases, the buildup may cause your dryer to turn off mid-cycle or stop heating properly.
 In fact, a clogged lint filter is one explanation for a dryer not drying.